 The elements of Christian worship and hymnody, with special emphasis on Lutheran forms.

-Precht
+Three lecture periods and two laboratory periods per week.
+Precht-Aho Credit, four hours

-Not all electives will necessarily be given during the 1964-1965 academic year.
+Not all electives will necessarily be given during the 1965-1966 academic year.

-THE STANDARD GOSPEL PERICOPES.
-404.
+404. THE STANDARD GOSPEL, PERICOPES.